THE-FLIER/Fred.github.io/docs/yolov5/tutorials/train_custom_data.md

 ---
 comments: true
-description: Learn how to train your data on custom datasets using YOLOv5.
+description: Learn how to train your data on custom dataset using YOLOv5.
 Simple and updated guide on collection and organization of images, labelling, model training and deployment.
 keywords: YOLOv5, train on custom dataset, image collection, model training, object detection, image labelling, Ultralytics, PyTorch, machine learning
 ---